Coding Standards for SQL and PL/SQL

 (See also "Collection (PL/SQL table) type", above, for notes on PL/SQL collection types.)

 How you format your code in your source code is an intensely personal issue.
 Many people use conventions they have seen in text books or picked up from existing code, sometimes without thinking very hard about it.
 They can end up using a mishmash of techniques that makes the resulting code hard to read.
-So it is important that every programmer applies a consistent and (above all) logical coding style that is easy to read and maintain.10
+So it is important that every programmer applies a consistent and (above all) logical coding style that is easy to read and maintain.8 Code should at least be consistent within each unit, even if there are variations between units.

 Indentation is one of the most effective ways to display a program’s logical structure.